OpenBazaar/official_site/_posts/blog/2018-12-13/2018-12-13-how-openbazaar-bitcoin-could-kill-the-american-pickers-economy.markdown

 This can be achieved by representing possessions as **Ricardian contracts** (I'll just refer them them as contracts), and publishing them to the OpenBazaar network.
 Ricardian contracts are a data structure that allows goods and services to be represented electronically; these contracts allow users to put in any information about a possession as well as the price they value the good at.
 When a user creates a contract, the OpenBazaar client publishes the information to the network, and other users can view that contract.

-If they choose, the user could put in a price for which they'd be willing ot sell the item.
+If they choose, the user could put in a price for which they'd be willing to sell the item.
 If anyone in the world values that possession more than the current owner, they could instantly make an offer.

 If a user isn't willing to sell a possession, they could simply create a contract and choose to keep the information about it stored locally.